Publish With Us

 The peer review is overseen by the faculty Publications Board, which is made up of ten faculty members from the University of Regina and the University of Saskatchewan.

 SIGNING A CONTRACT

-The University of Regina Press's standard contract details the responsibilities of both the press and author; for example, it is the responsibility of the press to publish the work within a specified time frame, to edit it and market it in accordance with current publishing standards, to bear financial responsibility for publication, and to pay the author, on a regular basis, royalties on sales of the book or subsidiary rights to the book.
+The University of Regina Press's standard contract details the responsibilities of both the press and author.
+For example, it is the responsibility of the press to publish the work within a specified time frame, to edit it and market it in accordance with current publishing standards, to bear financial responsibility for publication, and to pay the author, on a regular basis, royalties on sales of the book or subsidiary rights to the book.
 It is the responsibility of the author, for example, to submit the completed manuscript and all additional materials by the agreed-upon date, to obtain permissions for use of copyrighted material, and to obtain all illustrations, graphs, charts, etc., which are to be included in the publication.
 Authors are welcome to discuss the specific terms of the contract with the Acquisitions Editor.
-However, an author is responsible for obtaining independant legal advice before signing, if he or she is uncertain about accepting any of the terms of the contract.
+However, an author is responsible for obtaining independent legal advice before signing, if he or she is uncertain about accepting any of the terms of the contract.

 Preparing Your Accepted Manuscript for Final Submission

-The following checklists and guidelines will help you to prepare your materials so that problems and delays in the editing and layout stages are minimized.
+The following checklists and guidelines will help you to prepare your materials so that problems and delays in the editing and layout stages are minimized:

 - manuscript submission checklist

 - permissions guidelines

 - collections guidelines (for editors of multi-authored works)

 The following checklist will be handy as you prepare your materials for submission.